djreiss/lsst-dipole/README.md

    * Note that the sources may not be detected (or their fluxes inaccurate) in the the original calexps. — but in many (most?) cases they will be.
+   * At least incoporate centroids/fluxes from original pre-subtracted images as prior/constraint on dipole fit.
 4. can use center-of-mass measurements of pos/neg peaks.
 The distance will be overestimated but the orientation will be correct?
 Then PSF fit is just a 1-d fit (distance).
 THIS IS A CLAIM AND NEEDS TO BE